-The Banking Fusion 2019 conference held at the end of November in Tashkent was dedicated to the development of self-service banking channels in Uzbekistan.
-This conference showed that currently Uzbekistan is ready for change, to implement and use innovations in the banking industry.
+The Banking Fusion 2019 conference held at the end of November in Tashkent was dedicated to developing self-service banking channels in Uzbekistan.
+This conference showed that Uzbekistan is currently ready to implement and use innovations in the banking industry.
 The market of banking self-service in Uzbekistan has been actively changing for the past two years.
 New vendors and solution providers are coming to the country.
-In this article you will learn exactly what will affect the banking self-service channel and the end-user experience.
+This article will learn exactly what will affect the banking self-service channel and the end-user experience.

 What does the market want?